FeatureBaseDB/www/content/blog/writing-a-client-library.md

 ^(([+a-z]+)://)?([0-9a-z.-]+)?(:([0-9]+))?$
 ```

-Unfortunately Lua's regular expressions support is not as powerful and each combination of URI parts should be checked separately.
+Unfortunately Lua's regular expressions support is not as powerful to capture all groups in that regular expression, so each combination of URI parts should be checked separately.
 Below are regular expressions which should be checked from top to bottom until a match is found:
 ```lua
 local PATTERN_SCHEME_HOST_PORT = "^([+a-z]+)://([0-9a-z.-]+):([0-9]+)$"
 local PATTERN_SCHEME_HOST = "^([+a-z]+)://([0-9a-z.-]+)$"